bibletime/bibletime/README.md

 ### DOCUMENTATION GENERATION REQUIREMENTS (OPTIONAL)
  - po4a
+ - xsltproc
- - xsltproc, docbook-xml, docbook-xsl
+ - docbook-xsl
+ - docbook-xml
+ - fop (for PDF generation)

-These packages are used by BT committers to prepare the documentation for the Handbook, Howto and the website.
-This tool set can be used by translators to generate, test and validate their work.
+These packages are only used by the build system when document generation and installation is enabled.
+By default, all translations of the handbook and howto documents are generated and installed.
+This can be changed using the following options to CMake:

-There is no need to rely on these packages to bundle BibleTime for distribution as the compiled documentation is in the source tree ready for installation.
+ * GENERATE_HANDBOOK_HTML - whether to generate and install the HTML handbook
+ * GENERATE_HANDBOOK_HTML_LANGUAGES
+       - list of language codes to use for HTML handbook, or empty for all languages
+ * GENERATE_HANDBOOK_PDF - whether to generate and install the PDF handbook
+ * GENERATE_HANDBOOK_PDF_LANGUAGES
+       - list of language codes to use for PDF handbook, or empty for all languages
+ * GENERATE_HOWTO_HTML - whether to generate and install the HTML howto
+ * GENERATE_HOWTO_HTML_LANGUAGES
+       - list of language codes to use for HTML howto, or empty for all languages
+ * GENERATE_HOWTO_PDF - whether to generate and install the PDF howto
+ * GENERATE_HOWTO_PDF_LANGUAGES
+       - list of language codes to use for PDF howto, or empty for all languages

+For example, passing `-DGENERATE-HOWTO_HTML_LANGUAGES=en;et` to the cmake command to restricts generation and installation of howto HTML versions to the English and Estonian translations only, and `-DGENERATE_HOWTO_PDF=OFF` disables generation of the howto in PDF format.

 ### PROCEDURE